Eduard Shevardnadze: Economic policy

 Under Shevardnadze's rule, Georgia was one of several Soviet Republics that did not experience economic stagnation, instead experiencing rapid economic growth.
-By 1974, industrial output had increased by 9.6 per cent and agricultural output had increased by 18 per cent.
+By 1974, industrial output had increased by 9.6 percent and agricultural output had increased by 18 percent.
 The shortage economy, which had evolved into a prevalent problem in other parts of the Soviet Union, had nearly disappeared in Georgia.
 Long food queues in Tbilisi had shortened while those in Moscow had lengthened.
 Some of Shevardnadze's economic policies were adopted nationally by the Soviet government.

-In 1973, Shevardnadze launched an agricultural reform in Abasha, popularly referred to as the "Abasha experiment".
-This reform was inspired by János Kádár's agricultural policy in Hungarian People's Republic, which returned agricultural decision-making to the local level of governance.
-Shevardnadze merged all Abasha agricultural institutions into a single entity and established a new remuneration system.
+In 1973, Shevardnadze launched an agricultural reform in Abasha, popularly referred to as the "Abasha experiment."
+The reform was inspired by János Kádár's agricultural policy in the Hungarian People's Republic, which returned agricultural decision-making to the local level of governance.
+Shevardnadze merged all of the Abasha agricultural institutions into a single entity and established a new remuneration system.
 If a farmer fulfilled the five-year plan early, he would be awarded a share of the crops.
-The policy had a positive effect on the Georgian economy and because of the large increase of agricultural output in Abasha, the reform was introduced elsewhere in the republic.
-The agricultural reform in Georgia became the model of the nationwide Agricultural-Industrial Organisations established by a decree in 1982.
+The policy had a positive effect on the Georgian economy, resulting in a significant increase in agricultural output in Abasha, which led to the reform being introduced elsewhere in the republic.
+The agricultural reform in Georgia became the model of the nationwide Agricultural-Industrial Organizations established by a decree in 1982.

 Shevardnadze took much of the credit for Georgia's economic performance under his rule.
-Seven months before his promotion to the Soviet Foreign Affairs Ministership, Shevardnadze said there were thirty or more economic experiments operating in Georgia, which he said would further democratise the economic management.
+Seven months before his promotion to the Soviet Foreign Affairs Ministership, Shevardnadze stated there were thirty or more economic experiments operating in Georgia, which he said would further democratize the economic management.